maikszusevics/IT-Security-Support-Bootcamp/Networking/Protocol-Data-Units-(PDUs).md

 ### 5. **Data (Upper Layers)**

-- What you interact with as a user—your actual file, message, or stream.
+- What you interact with as a user, your actual file, message, or stream.

 ---